-Forms: Registration forms will be completed via our Child Carepro registration system.
-Families will be sent the link once enrolment has been confirmed.
-All forms and mandatory information must be completed and submitted PRIOR to the first day.
-All information must be completed including one or more emergency contact person to ensure the safety and security of your child.
-The release of information must also be signed.
-This gives permission for your child 's school staff and our YMCA staff to be able to give information regarding your child to one another.
-Please note that all financial paperwork (monthly receipts, Income Tax receipts) will only be provided to the Parent/Guardian as identified on the Pre-Authorized Payment Approval form.
+Forms: Registration forms will be completed via our CampBrain registration system.
+All information must be completed including three or more emergency contact people to ensure the safety and security of your child.
+Please note that all financial paperwork (monthly receipts, Income Tax receipts) will only be issued to the Parent/Guardian as identified on the CampBrain registration form.